SharpOddz/Next_Word_Predictor_Method_Comparison/README.md

 ### Recurrent Neural Network
 Will compare different types of RNNs: word-level tokenization vs subword-level tokenization vs character-level tokenization.

-The embedding dimension is set to 256 for all RNN types compared.
+The embedding dimension is 256, stride=1 for all methods types compared

 ### RNN Results

-#### RNN Word-level Tokenizer Results
+#### RNN Word-level Tokenizer Results*
+*It used stride=5, will re-run with stride=1
 Test Loss: 5.5466
 Test Accuracy: 0.1863
 Test Perplexity: 256.37